I devote this section to the magical and mysterious items I might encounter in my studies.

 I can instruct my scarab how to judge these "illegal" patterns and how to replace it with a different set of patterns instead.
 This allows me to make new patterns that work seamlessly for only me, even in casting devices.

 Teaching them involves Scribe's Gambit to teach a Hex to them.
 While scarabs proudly display their learned Hex, they resist mind-reading from Scribe's Reflection.
-Teaching them new instructions requires asking them to forget first.
+I can reteach them at any time.

 When an illegal pattern is cast, an active scarab will push the rejected pattern to the stack rather than allowing a mishap.
-It will then cast its learned Hex before allowing the remainder of the original Hex to continue.
+It will then cast its learned Hex and allow the remainder of the original Hex to continue.

 I shall find these patterns concerning the meta-manipulation of patterns useful if I want to implement advanced processing.
 I could theoretically create entire infinite families of patterns, similar to the number literals and Bookkeeper's Gambits.